 A leaker who is primarily known for Call of Duty information, not Grand Theft Auto, has shared a claim about Grand Theft Auto 6.

-TheGhostOfHope posted this on X:
+TheGhostOfHope posted a comment on X:

 Up to you guys if you wanna believe me on this or not but hearing from someone that the current plan for GTA 6 is to launch online within a month after the release of the game.